 |Uawa Foodmarket, Tolaga Bay||Okitu Store, Wainui|

 The summer camping areas are along our coastline and one inland towards Wairoa.

-Check the links for more details about the locations:
+The links provide more details about the locations:

 What you need for summer camping

 Drinking water is not available at any camping site, you must provide your own water.

-You're provided with rubbish bags with your permit.
-We encourage you to recycle and take it to the nearest recycling centre.
+Blue rubbish bags are provided with your permit.
+We encourage you to recycle, take it to the nearest recycling centre.